 As non-technical users of online services do not know much about hacking terminologies and techniques.
 Most non-tech people believe that simply installing an anti-virus is adequate to keep their online activities safe.
 However, with an increasing number of security measures, hackers are constantly innovating ways to circumvent security practices.
 Thus it is advised to acquaint oneself with a basic glossary of hacking terminologies.
 Staying naive can possibly cost you a lot in case of a cyber attack.
 Following are some of the essential hacking world terminologies to know in case your website gets hacked

-You daily hear websites getting infected with malware attack, so let’s learn more about this hacking terminology.
+You daily hear websites getting infected with malware attacks, so let’s learn more about this hacking terminology.

 For instance, a recent malware functioned by redirecting both Opencart and Magento desktop and mobile websites to malicious links.
 This essentially leads to a loss of customers, reputation and most importantly bad impact on search engine rankings.